-- An effort shall be made to store only enough products required to do the job. - All materials stored within project areas shall be stored in a neat, orderly manner in their appropriate containers and, if possible, under a roof or other enclosure. - Products shall be kept in their original containers with the original manufacturer's label. - Substances shall not be mixed with one another unless recommended by the manufacturer. - Whenever possible, all of a product shall be used up before disposing of the container. - Manufacturers' recommendations for proper use and disposal shall be followed. - The Contractors shall inspect daily to ensure proper use and disposal of materials. - Any excess debris or materials shall be cleaned up daily by the Contractors before leaving the site.
+- An effort shall be made to store only enough products required to do the job. - All materials stored within project areas shall be stored in a neat, orderly manner in their appropriate containers and, if possible, under a roof or other enclosure. - Products shall be kept in their original containers with the original manufacturer's label. - Substances shall not be mixed with one another unless recommended by the manufacturer. - Whenever possible, all of a product shall be used up before disposing of the container. - Manufacturers' recommendations for proper use and disposal shall be followed. - The project superintendent shall inspect daily to ensure proper use and disposal of materials.

-8.2 HAZARDOUS PRODUCTS
+8.2 Hazardous Products